Contents

 The only digital components present in AGC logic-module schematics are dual triple-input open-drain NOR gates (as in the figure to the left), which in themselves are stateless; i.e., the output signal of a NOR gate is directly determined by the current state of its input signals.
 Or at least, the output is determined by the state of the input signals after however long it takes the signals to propagate through the gate, which is nominally 20 nanoseconds.
 Nevertheless, it is possible to interconnect NOR gates in such a way that a block of NOR gates has an output signal that does not necessarily depend on the current state of the inputs.
 In other words, the block of NOR gates has "memory".
 The most-common such circuit block in the AGC uses several NOR gates to form what's known as a "flip-flop"; i.e., a memory element capable of indefinitely storing a single bit indefinitely.
 Or rather, of storing a bit until the power is cycled, at which point the value of the bit is lost.
 The testVerilog circuit used in examples above is such a flip-flop.

-This has an implication on the initial conditions for a digital simulation, since we need to specify not only the levels of the input signals to the circuit being simulated, but the initial states of these implicit flip-flops as well.
-After power-up is no issue, since if we know the states of the flip-flops at power up, the simulation itself takes care of computing their states at later times.
-But we first have to have some way of knowing what the states were at power-up in order to do that.
+This has an implication on the initial conditions for a digital simulation, since it might be useful to specify not only the levels of the input signals to the circuit being simulated, but the initial states of these implicit flip-flops as well.
+After power-up the simulation itself takes care of computing their states at later times.
+But the simulation first has to have some way of knowing what the states were at power-up in order to do that.

 In the design of the physical AGC, almost no effort was given to putting these implicit flip-flops into any given state.
 (And in those cases where an effort had been made, the mechanisms used would put the simulated flip-flops into a known state too.)
 Rather, the developers just seemed to feel that the flip-flops would generally settle down into some stable state, and that happy thought proved to be adequate for their purposes.
 For our purposes, namely digital simulation, it's not enough!
-In simulation, it's perfectly possible for a such a flip-flop to oscillate indefinitely without ever settling down into some stable state, which means that the Verilog emulator could get stuck in an infinite loop or timeout while trying to compute the initial state of the circuit.
-No good!
+In simulation, it's perfectly possible for a such a flip-flop to oscillate indefinitely without ever settling down into some stable state.
+Indeed, that has happened to me many times.
+Not good!

 To specify the initial states of flip-flops, module.init allows you to state the initial output signal of any or all of the NOR gates.
 As we say in the figure above, a dual NOR-gate component used in the AGC has two outputs, which are designated as pin J for one of the NOR gates and K for the other of the NOR gates.
 The way these are specified in module.init is that there is a line in the file for each dual NOR component that you want to specify, and that line has the format